 - Electrocardiography (ECG) to determine irregular heart rhythms.

 - Doppler blood pressure measurement to check for high blood pressure which often accompanies heart disease.

 - Digitital radiography (X-rays) to evaluate the overall size of the heart and the condition of the lungs

 Thanks to advanced treatments – many of which rival those used in human medicine – our cardiac pet patients continue to enjoy a healthy, active life.

 Diagnosis and Treatment for Common Heart Conditions:

-For more information on pet cardiac condition diagnosis and treatment, call Alta Rancho Pet & Bird Hospital today at (909) 980-3575.
+For more information on pet cardiac condition diagnosis and treatment, or to schedule an echocardiogram for your pet, call Alta Rancho Pet & Bird Hospital today at (909) 980-3575.